Which quartic double solids are rational?: From non-standard to standard conic bundles

 Denote by $L_1$ the proper transform of $F_\xi$ on $X_1$.
 The threefold $X_1$ is smooth along $L_1$.

 \begin{lemma} One has $\mathcal{N}_{L_1/X_1}\cong\mathcal{O}_{\mathbb{P}^1}(-1)\oplus\mathcal{O}_{\mathbb{P}^1}(-2)$. \end{lemma}

 \begin{proof} As in the proof of Lemmas~\ref{lemma:normal-bundle-1-1} and~\ref{lemma:normal-bundle-0-2}, let $\Pi\subset\mathbb{P}^3$ be a general plane containing the line $L_{\xi}$, let $R$ be the preimage of $\Pi$ with respect to the double cover $\tau$, and let $R_0$ be the proper transform of $R$ on the threefold $X_0$.
-Then it follows from equation~\eqref{eq:quartic-for-flops-details} that $R_0$ has nodes at the points $P_0$ and $Q_0$, and is smooth elsewhere.
+Since the points $O_S$, $P_S$ and $Q_S$ are nodes of the surface $S$, the intersection $\Pi\cap S$ consists of a line $L_{\xi}$ and a smooth cubic curve that intersects the line $L_{\xi}$ transversally at the points $O_S$, $P_S$ and $Q_S$.
+Therefore $R_0$ has nodes at the points $P_0$ and $Q_0$, and is smooth elsewhere.
 One has

 Let $R_1$ be the proper transform of $R_0$ on the threefold $X_1$.
 Then the surface $R_1$ is smooth.
 The morphism $f\vert_{R_1}\colon R_1\to R_0$ is the blow up of nodes of $R_0$, and thus it is crepant.
 One has $K_{R_1}\cdot L_1=-1$, so that $L_1^2=-1$ and